-There is always the chance that life will slam my hopes and dreams shoulder first into Burmese pavement but there is also the (much higher) chance that I will make it to the pagoda for the beautiful sunset intact.
+There is always the chance that life will slam my hopes and dreams shoulder first into Burmese pavement.
+And there is also the (much higher) chance that I will make it to the pagoda for the beautiful sunset, intact.
 But there can’t be a beautiful sunset without first trying to get there.

-So, like everything else on this trip so far, the accident was just another metaphor for life.
+So, like everything else on this trip so far, the accident was yet another metaphor for life.

-I have struggled this past year (2016) to give myself proper credit for personal accomplishments.
-I’m pretty proud of myself for acting in spite of my fear in this circumstance.
-There was a good chance it could have turned out okay, but it just didn’t happen this time.
+I’ve struggled this past year (2016) to give myself proper credit for my personal accomplishments.
+I supposed I have struggled with that for most of my adult life.
+I’m pretty proud of myself for acting in spite of my fear in this situation.

-TL;DR?–Don’t let fear stop you from taking a chance on yourself.
+TL;DR— You can’t escape fear but you don’t have to let it stop you from taking a chance on yourself.
+And wear a helmet.